Paul Roache

-Paul Roache is a Samoan rugby league footballer who plays as a (yet listed as a Five-Eighth on the New Zealand Warriors website) for the New Zealand Warriors in the National Rugby League (NRL).
+Paul Roache is a Samoan rugby league footballer who last played as a (yet listed as a Five-Eighth on the New Zealand Warriors website) for the New Zealand Warriors in the National Rugby League (NRL).

 Roche was educated at Mount Albert Grammar School and played junior rugby league for Richmond Rovers in Auckland.

 Playing career

 2023

 Roache made his NRL debut in Round 27 against the Dolphins.